uber-go/guide/style.md

 </td></tr>
 </tbody></table>

 Groups are not limited in where they can be used.
-They are also fine to use inside of functions.
+For example, you can use them inside of functions.

 <table>